azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   workq                0     0 yes yes     0     0     0     0     0     0 Exec
   ```

-* With no more jobs in the queue, the execute nodes will start auto-stopping,
+* When the job finishes CycleCloud will automatically stop the execute nodes,
   and your cluster will return to just having the master node.

 ### <a name="2.3"></a> 2.3 Running Intel MPI pingpong test